menu

 Overview

 Fullerton is a tiny city located in the state of North Dakota.
-With a population of 59 people and just one neighborhood, Fullerton is the 127th largest community in North Dakota.
-Much of the housing stock in Fullerton was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 57 people and just one neighborhood, Fullerton is the 127th largest community in North Dakota.

 Occupations and Workforce

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fullerton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fullerton is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Fullerton who work in management occupations (22.86%), office and administrative support (14.29%), and sales jobs (11.43%).
+Overall, Fullerton is a city of managers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Fullerton who work in management occupations (34.29%), sales jobs (14.29%), and office and administrative support (8.57%).

 Setting & Lifestyle

-Fullerton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fullerton does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Fullerton in 2022 was $64,275, which is wealthy relative to North Dakota and the nation.
-This equates to an annual income of $257,100 for a family of four.
-However, Fullerton contains both very wealthy and poor people as well.
+The per capita income in Fullerton in 2022 was $89,420, which is wealthy relative to North Dakota and the nation.
+This equates to an annual income of $357,680 for a family of four.

 The people who call Fullerton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fullerton residents report their race to be White.
-Important ancestries of people in Fullerton include German, Czech, Ukrainian, Irish, and Swedish.
+Important ancestries of people in Fullerton include German, Czech, Irish, Swedish, and Scots-Irish.

 The most common language spoken in Fullerton is English.
 Other important languages spoken here include German/Yiddish and Langs. of India.